 Under SEC regulations, each RIA firm is required to have a CCO, someone who is in charge of compliance for that firm.
 You don’t have to hire someone just to oversee compliance.
-The CCO can have other responsibilities, but it is important that he or she have a good working knowledge of SEC compliance and the time needed to maintain compliance standards for the firm.
+The CCO can have other responsibilities, but it is important that they have a good working knowledge of SEC compliance and the time needed to maintain compliance standards for the firm.

 In the SEC’s own words, “An adviser’s chief compliance officer should be competent and knowledgeable regarding the Advisers Act and should be empowered with full responsibility and authority to develop and enforce appropriate policies and procedures for the firm.
 Thus, the compliance officer should have a position of sufficient seniority and authority within the organization to compel others to adhere to the compliance policies and procedures.”

 So, choose wisely.
 Make sure your compliance officer is knowledgeable, experienced, and has authority in your organization.
 And be prepared to back up your CCO if certain requirements are unpopular with your team.

 Sometimes called Funds Under Management, AUM measures the market value of all financial assets managed by an RIA.
 This is an important number, and it’s important to keep it current because a change can trigger new reporting and compliance requirements for your RIA firm, and discrepancies can trigger an audit.
 Mentions of AUM in marketing materials should always reflect the most recent valuation.

 The SEC cracks down on AUM reporting discrepancies for several reasons.
 Some firms have been caught overstating AUM to attract more lucrative clients.
 Others are caught understating to avoid SEC reporting requirements.